3 Types of Harassment in the Workplace: Legal Implications & Training

 Our Training Programs

-Workplace Bullying and Harassment for Employees, where we train employees to understand how the law defines bullying and harassment in the workplace, inform about the employee and employer’s legal and ethical responsibilities, workplace behaviours should be avoided, responding and reporting bullying and harassment that is occurring within the workplace.
+• Workplace Bullying and Harassment for Employees: We train employees to understand how the law defines bullying and harassment in the workplace, inform about the employee and employer’s legal and ethical responsibilities, workplace behaviours that should be avoided, and how to respond to and report bullying and harassment that is occurring within the workplace.

 Training Platforms:

-Onsite training, where we can come to your workplace and train your staff, managers and supervisors.
+• Onsite training: We can come to your workplace and train your staff, managers, and supervisors.

-Our Online Bullying and Harassment Training (Video conference) is the perfect avenue to begin this mission.
+• Online Bullying and Harassment Training (Video conference): This is the perfect avenue to begin this mission.
 It is a four-hour training facilitated by our in-house industry expert where you will gain a deeper understanding of the different types of workplace violence.
 After the course, you will be set to develop and implement anti-harassment policies and drive your organisation towards compliance with Work Health and Safety laws.

-Online E-Learning, self-paced provides which the participants are able to control the amount of material they consume and the duration of time they need to learn the new information.
+• Online E-Learning: Self-paced provides participants the ability to control the amount of material they consume and the duration of time they need to learn the new information.

 Share on Facebook